Sum of Measures 1—5 (Total Package)

 (i) March 25, The Securities and Exchange Commission (SEC) and Nigerian Stock Exchange (NSE) announced the grant of a 60-day extension to issuers and dealing members for filing of 2019 full year financial reports; (ii) March 27, Minister of Industry, Trade and Investment directed to work with the Manufacturers Association of Nigeria (MAN) to ensure that production of essential items such as food, medical and pharmaceutical products continues.

 |12 - Non-Economic Measures||

 (i) Closure of airports, schools, universities, and other public places; (ii) March 30, Lockdown declared in Lagos, Abuja, and Ogun states; (iii) Flexible work arrangements encouraged in several states; (iv) Increased daily testing capacity to 2,500; (v) Release of inmates in correctional facilities to decongest prisons; (vi) May 4, Gradual easing of lockdown measures.
-However, new nationwide measures were introduced, including nighttime curfew, ban on non-essential inter-state passenger travel, partial and controlled interstate movement of goods and services, and mandatory use of face masks or coverings in public; (vii) NCDC launched a WhatsApp APL, a free-to-use service to provide a central source of accurate, verified and current information on COVID-19 in Nigeria.
+However, new nationwide measures were introduced, including nighttime curfew, ban on non-essential inter-state passenger travel, partial and controlled interstate movement of goods and services, and mandatory use of face masks or coverings in public.
+On September 4, Nigeria transitioned into phase 3 for a period of four weeks.
+Night curfew has been reduced to 12am – 4am.
+Groups of up to 50 people are allowed to attend parties and gathering.
+More opening hours are allowed for parks and gardens but clubs and bars remain closed [update]; (vii) NCDC launched a WhatsApp APL, a free-to-use service to provide a central source of accurate, verified and current information on COVID-19 in Nigeria.